Mathematics (MATH)

 MATH 2358.
 Discrete Mathematics I.

-This course is a study of discrete mathematical structures commonly encountered in computing hardware and software are studied.
-Topics include logic, functions, elementary set theory, proof techniques, mathematical induction, numeric sequences, elementary number theory, and graph theory.
+This course introduces discrete mathematical structures commonly encountered in computing and mathematical reasoning.
+Topics include propositional and predicate logic, methods of proof, mathematical induction, sets, functions, sequences and summations, elementary number theory including divisibility, integer representation and modular arithmetic, and introductory graph theory including trees, weighted graph algorithms, search algorithms and connectivity.
+Emphasis is placed on rigorous reasoning, construction of formal proofs, and the analysis of discrete structures fundamental to computer science and related disciplines.
 Prerequisite: [MATH 1315 or MATH 1329 with a grade of "C" or better] or [MATH 2417 or MATH 2471 with a grade of “D” of better].

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.